GOLDROTSCHWARTZ Arthouse

 About the painting of ROLF OHST

-Jörg Menges work expresses the loss caused by the elimination of the “true world” (F. Nietzsche) of religion and metaphysics.
+Jörg Menges’ work reflects the loss of the “true world” (Nietzsche) caused by the decline of religion and metaphysics.

 Walter Padao